 How to move from iPhone to Android: Move music from iPhone to Android

-Simply make sure the music on your iPhone is backed up to your PC or laptop.
-Your Android device will be able to play them.
 One of the great things about Android is that your phone appears on your PC like a storage device or memory stick.
-Drag and drop music files on to it and Android will do the rest.
+Drag and drop music files on to it (preferably into the Music folder) and Android will do the rest.
 This is the same for ripped CDs and music purchased from myriad stores, and you can purchase music on your Android device from whichever download or streaming store you choose - not just iTunes.

 You can also sign up for and use Google Music to transfer your files.
 Click here for full instructions on how to move music from iTunes to Android via Google Music.

 If for some reason you don't have your music on a PC or laptop (or Mac), you will have to do that first.
 On an old iPod of ours we used TouchCopy from WideAngle Software to do this, but it costs around £25.
 Once your music is on your computer, you can simply attach your Android via USB and drag-and-drop the music files.